eleniTsalapati/Ontology-Generation-with-the-help-of-Chatbot/README.md

 # Chatbot for Ontology Generation

+This project was part of the BSc thesis of the student Akis Lionis under the supervision of Eleni Tsalapati at the University of Athens.
+A paper is on the way..

 ## Summary of the Project
 The purpose of this project is to use a ChatBot to create a new ontology by either taking already existing classes from external ontologies or creating new classes and linking them according to OntoClean rules and inheritance rules.